 At length the General, as if in a hot anger, broke forth into several violent exclamations.

 "Francis Vandeleur!" he cried, accentuating the last word.
+"Francis Vandeleur, I tell you."

 The Dictator made a movement of his whole body, half affirmative, half contemptuous, but his answer was inaudible to the young man.